jan-janssen/fitsnap-example/README.md

 type1 = Ta : Chemical symbol for element which should match training files in JSON quadraticflag = 0 : Quadratic SNAP is turned off, using linear SNAP

-See docs/TEMPLATE.in for further information on input parameters

 #### Tantalum data from:

 The JSON configurations and hyperparameters used for this example are published in: